Discerning Hearts - Catholic Podcasts

 ï»ż

-Friday of the Twenty-Ninth Week in Ordinary Time â A Time of Lectio Divina for the Discerning Heart Podcast
+Tuesday of the 1st Week of Advent â An Advent Lectio Divina for the Discerning Heart

 As you begin, take a deep breath and exhale slowly.
 For at least the next few moments, surrender all the cares and concerns of this day to the Lord.